MohammAAA/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

     - There is a technique called 10 crops that uses this.
     - This can give you a better result in the production.
 - Use open source code
-  - Use architectures of networks published in the literature.
+  - Use architectures of networks published in the literature. --> "a neural network that works well in one computer vision problem often maybe surprisingly work on other computer vision problems as well."
   - Use open source implementations if possible.
   - Use pretrained models and fine-tune on your dataset.